smcpeak/factorio-bulldozer-equipment/README.md

 ![Set up new blueprint](doc/set-up-new-blueprint.png)

-4. With the new blueprint still on your mouse cursor, bress B to open the blueprint library, then click on the "Game blueprints" tab.
+4. With the new blueprint still on your mouse cursor, press B to open the blueprint library, then click on the "Game blueprints" tab.

 ![Game blueprints](doc/game-blueprints.png)